Meeting Time: December 04, 2019 at 5:00pm PST

 • Default_avatar

-John Sander, Wood Street Community Action Group - Lead over 4 years ago
+John Sander, Wood Street Community Action Group - Lead about 5 years ago

 The solutions the City provides are band aids to an enormous problem that’s growing exponentially.
 Providing services at rogue encampments provides no incentive for the transient dwellers to go anywhere else.
 Wood Street and vicinity has become a destination for many who prefer to live “off the grid” yet at the same time demand the City provide services.